projectpokki/Poklang/README.md

-# Poklang (Prototype version)
+# Poklang
 Poklang is a lightweight, dynamic, imperative, unstructured programming language.
-It revolves around chaining "commands" (very basic functions/instructions) to manipulate variables.
-There are 31 commands in Poklang, allowing for basic math operations, string manipulation, console IO and boolean logic. variables can be nums (floats), strs or bools.
+Poklang is able to do basic math operations, string manipulation, console IO and boolean operations.
 I finished making this on February 2, 2024.

-There is an interpreter for the prototpe version of Poklang in the ```Poklang prototype``` file.
+There is an interpreter for Poklang in the ```Poklang``` folder.
 4 python files, ```main.py```, ```LexerModule.py```, ```ParserModule.py``` and ```ExecutorModule.py```, work together to interpret Poklang code. ```PoklangInterpreter.py``` is all 4 python files joined together as one.
 The file that is run is ```Poklang.txt```.
-As per tradition, there is a script that prints "Hello, World!".

-The language itself has many problems, like the lack of array manipulation, file IO, bitwise operations, structure, and ternary operators.
-The interpreter is also buggy and does not catch errors.
-Even though there are commands called "if" and "for", they are just special jump statements and do not provide any structure to the code.
+Poklang has many problems and limitations.
+Its interpreter is also buggy.
+This is more of a prototype for Poklang++ than a practical programming language.

 # Poklang++
 Poklang++ is a lightweight, static, imperative, structured programming language.
-It is the improved version of Poklang.
-I did not finish the interpreter yet.
+It is an improved version of Poklang.
+Poklang++ is able to do advanced math operations, string and array manipulation, console and file IO, boolean and bitwise operations, ASCII-number conversion, and do time related tasks.
+I finished making this on July 16, 2024.

+The interpreter for Poklang++ is in the ```Poklang++``` folder. ```Pkl-Interpreter.py``` will ask for a file to interpret when it is run the first time.
+There are also examples of Poklang++ code in the folder.